archelogos/CarND-Advanced-Lane-Lines/README.md

 After testing the standalone pipeline as well as the video pipeline, it could be said that the model works fine in standard conditions.
 If the road conditions were much worse and the road itself had a different lane lines format the model performance would get worse easily.

-At the same time it also important to point out that the light conditions of the video of this project are specially good.
-In a normal scenario with worse conditions of weather or light, the model couldn't detect the lines in the same way as it does in this project.
+At the same time it is also important to point out that the light conditions of the video of this project are especially good.
+In a normal scenario with worse conditions of weather or light, the model won't be able to detect the lines in the same way as it does in this project.

 It's pretty obvious that the majority of the weaknesses of the pipeline are related to the way of how it generates the binary image.
 It has been defined a kind of advanced pipeline that takes
 2 color channel and the gradient in the x orientation of each image.
 However, it couldn't be said that this image processing was a production-ready pipeline to drive a real-world car.

 The selected area of the source image should be automatically detected based on other parameters and not manually.
-At the same time, the image processing should be more generic and better detecting lane lines even with poor-light conditions or bad weather.
+In addition, the image processing should be more generic to better detect lane lines even with poor-light conditions or bad weather.

 Mentioned that, it's quite impressive how applying not very complicated algorithms we were able to create a birds-eye-view binary image rapidly and define a certain area where the car should be driven to.
 As well as just applying some calculations we were also able to determine the position and the radius of curvature of each step.